Cell phone pings from Lori Vallow's late brother led investigators to the bodies of her children - KRDO

 Authorities have not said how the children died.

-According to the affidavit, Cox went to Daybell’s property four times in September and two of those visits came the days after each of the children were last seen.
+According to the affidavit, Vallow’s brother, Alex Cox, went to Daybell’s property four times in September, and two of those visits came the days after each of the children were last seen.

 Cox, who died in December, went to Yellowstone National Park on September 8 with Vallow and the two children.
-It was the last time Tylee is seen.
+It was the last time Tylee was seen.

 Police say that tracking the phone’s location puts Cox in Vallow’s apartment three times immediately after the trip to Yellowstone, with the final visit beginning at 2:42 a.m. on September 9.